 With the history out of the way, let us address the “are stick insects native in the UK?” question from another angle.
 Let’s talk about the five species that have become naturalized in the country over the last hundred years or so.
 Remember that they all live in South West England.

 Also known as Acanthoxyla inermis, the unarmed stick insect is perhaps the most prevalent.
 Some estimates suggest that up to 60% of all naturalized stick insects in the UK are unarmed stick insects.
 They are frequently seen in Cornwall.
 Colonies have also been observed in Devon and Dorset.

 Interestingly enough, there are nursery records dating back to the 1920s that show unarmed stick insects fairly well entrenched at that time.
 With nearly 100 years of history behind it, the unarmed stick insect doesn’t show any signs of leaving.

 2. Prickly Stick Insect

 The Latin name for this insect is Acanthoxyla geisovii.
 It is definitely a species native to New Zealand and an insect that is quite prevalent there.
 The earliest record of the prickly stick insect in the UK dates back to 1909.
-Records from 1943 say that the insect was prevalent on the isles of Sicily at that time.
+Records from 1943 say that the insect was prevalent on the Isles of Scilly at that time.

-It can still be found on the Isles of Sicily.
+It can still be found on the Isles of Scilly .
 The prickly stick insect has also been cited in Cornwall and the Torbay region of Devon.
-Experts believe this particular species made it to the UK on ferns imported for the Isles of Sicily and their Treso gardens.
+Experts believe this particular species made it to the UK on ferns imported for the Isles of Scilly and their Treso gardens.

 3. Mediterranean Stick Insect